Available with Production Mapping license.

 Other files you may want to keep with project files, such as raster data, images, data model files, and file exports, can be saved and archived in the product library.

-Product library interaction with Esri Mapping and Charting solutions
+Product library interaction with ArcGIS Mapping and Charting solutions

-There are also components of Esri Mapping and Charting solutions that interact with the product library, as shown in the table below.
+There are also components of ArcGIS Mapping and Charting solutions that interact with the product library, as shown in the table below.

 |Component||Description||How it interacts with the product library|